Teaching & Learning

 The acquisition of language is a dynamic, life-long and social process that permeates all learning.
 Our library resources support language learning at Caulfield South P.S.
 This assists development in English, as well as the various mother tongues and the additional language, Italian.

 We celebrate our differences and encourage students to be proud of their culture.
 Our students are encouraged, through the teachings of the Learner Profiles, to be open-minded so they understand and appreciate their own cultures and personal histories.
 The use of mother tongue is supported by the school providing books in the diverse languages represented in our community.
-These books are housed in the school library.
+These books are housed in the school library which consists of a junior library in the main building and a senior library in the Senior Learning Centre.

-Book borrowing and research are supported and students may visit the Library each week over lunchtime for quiet reading and reflection.
+Book borrowing and research are supported and the library is open at lunchtimes on designated days for students to visit for quiet reading and reflection.

 21st Century education integrates technologies, engaging students in ways not previously possible, creating new learning and teaching possibilities, enhancing achievement and extending interactions with local and global communities.
 (MCEETYA ICT in Schools Taskforce, ‘Contemporary Learning’ document in Learning in an Online World, 2005).